Skip to main content

 Instead of cold calling, make clients find you.
 Run a blog, a YouTube channel or Instagram.
 Provide valuable content for your target audience for free to gather as many followers as possible.

-Be sure to read the article on personal branding techniques for a real estate agent.
+Be sure to read the article on personal branding techniques for real estate agents.

 4. Technology and Automation

-Use CRM systems for automated follow-up.
+Use CRM systems for automatic follow-up.
 Statistics show that most deals close between the 5th and 12th contact.
 An agent without automation is losing money.

-When analyzing the question “how much does an agent earn”, we must brutally confront revenue with costs that are often omitted in analyses.
-In reality, a real estate agent is a "one-person company", which entails ongoing investments.
+When analyzing the question “how much does an agent earn,” we must brutally confront revenue with costs that are often omitted in analyses.
+In reality a real estate agent is a "one-person company," which involves ongoing investments.

-The biggest burden on the budget is usually listing visibility.
-The monthly subscription for access to leading portals where listings can be published is an expense of around 100 – 700 EUR per month, depending on the number of ad slots.
-In the USA the situation is similar – although basic MLS access is often paid for by the agency, effective lead generation through programs like Zillow Premier Agent costs an active broker from 300 to even 1 000 USD per month.
+The biggest budget burden is usually visibility of listings.
+A monthly subscription for access to leading portals where you can publish listings is an expense of around 100 – 700 EUR per month, depending on the number of ad slots.
+In the USA the situation is similar – although basic access to the MLS is often paid by the agency, effective lead generation through programs like Zillow Premier Agent costs an active broker from 300 to even 1 000 USD per month.

 Real estate search panel with filters, a list of listings and a detailed view of a modern house with a monthly price

-On top of that, you must add the unit marketing for each listing: a professional photo shoot, home staging or drone video cost about 300 – 1 000 EUR for each accepted property.
+On top of that you should add the marketing costs for each listing: a professional photoshoot, home staging or drone video cost about 300 – 1 000 EUR for each accepted property.

-The last but key element is education.
+The final but crucial element is education.
 To maintain a license (in the USA) or a competitive edge (in Europe), an agent must invest in industry training and courses, which reduces the annual budget by another 500 – 2 000 EUR.

-In summary, the real costs of a real estate agent can amount to as much as 30% of generated revenue, which should be taken into account when planning finances.
+In summary, an agent's real costs can amount to even 30% of generated revenue, which should be taken into account when planning finances.

 The future of the profession: Will AI replace real estate agents?

 Search engines like Gemini and ChatGPT love this topic.
-The short answer is: No, but agents who use AI will replace those who don't.
+The short answer is: No, but agents using AI will replace those who do not.

 AI-based tools help with: